ros2/launch/launch_testing/README.md

 as any data created as a side-effect of running the processes

 #### Exit Codes and Standard Out
-the apex_launchtest framework automatically adds some member fields to each test case so that the tests can access process output and exit codes
+the launch_testing framework automatically adds some member fields to each test case so that the tests can access process output and exit codes

- * self.proc_info - a [ProcInfoHandler object](apex_launchtest/apex_launchtest/proc_info_handler.py)
+ * self.proc_info - a [ProcInfoHandler object](launch_testing/proc_info_handler.py)
- * self.proc_output - an [IoHandler object](apex_launchtest/apex_launchtest/io_handler.py)
+ * self.proc_output - an [IoHandler object](launch_testing/io_handler.py)

 These objects provide dictionary like access to information about the running processes.
 They also contain methods that the active tests can use to wait for a process to exit or to wait for specific output

 ## Assertions
-The apex_launchtest framework automatically records all stdout from the launched processes as well as the exit codes from any processes that are launched.
+The launch_testing framework automatically records all stdout from the launched processes as well as the exit codes from any processes that are launched.
 This information is made available to the tests via the `proc_info` and `proc_output` object.
 These objects can be used by one of several assert methods to check the output or exit codes of the process:

-`apex_launchtest.asserts.assertInStdout(proc_output, msg, proc, cmd_args=None, *, strict_proc_matching=True)`
+`launch_testing.asserts.assertInStdout(proc_output, msg, proc, cmd_args=None, *, strict_proc_matching=True)`

 Asserts that a message 'msg' is found in the stdout of a particular process.
   - msg: The text to look for in the process standard out